 Providence offers emergency medical services 24 hours a day, seven days a week.

-In a typical day, our teams of highly-trained medical providers treat illness and injuries ranging from a cut finger to major trauma resulting from an injury or accident.
+Our teams of highly-trained medical providers treat life-threatening illness and injuries.
 Our pediatric and advanced cardiac life support registered nurses, Emergency Medicine Board-certified physicians and support staff are prepared for the most complex and challenging patients that may arrive, day or night, without notice.

 Our emergency departments are equipped with a full language interpreter service and a team of case managers and clinical social workers to assure the details of your emergency department stay, hospital admission or transfer are taken care of.